-You need a plumbing permit for any design and connection of on-site water management systems as well as septic tanks.
+You need a plumbing permit for any design and connection of on-site wastewater management systems as well as septic tanks.

 Certificates of accreditation

-You can fill in an Application form for approval of an on-site waste water management system (manufacturers only) and download a copy of a Certificate of current approved systems.
+You can fill in an Application form for accreditation of an on-site wastewater management system (manufacturers only) and download a copy of a Certificate of currently approved systems.

-You can get also get a copy of a certificate of a current approved system.
+You can get also get a copy of a certificate of a currently approved system.

 You must have a controlled waste transport business to pump out a septic tank, grease trap, trade waste or do similar maintenance.

 An aerated wastewater treatment system takes normal household waste from toilets, basins, showers, baths and kitchen sinks.
 AWTS treat the waste and then distribute treated wastewater on site to the land application area.

 Note: The land application area is an important part of the on-site sewerage system.
 It distributes the treated wastewater produced within the property.
 This water must remain within the property boundary.

 It is important to understand that it is not OK to eat anything that has grown from gardens that use treated water.
 Avoid treated wastewater to bare skin contact and contact by pets and livestock.

 Buying, putting in and maintaining a AWTS can mean a big up-front and ongoing maintenance cost.
 We recommend that you choose a system and maintenance contractor that suits your needs.